Introducing what follows

 · Designed (rather than natural) systems, which need analysis and design effort.

-· Purposive (rather than accidental) systems, which have measurable objectives.
+· Purposive (rather than accidentally evolved) systems, which have measurable aims.

 · Information (rather than material) processing systems, which formalise messages and memories.